 - Sauté onion and garlic.

 - De-glaze the pot with broth or stock.
 Stir to remove browned bits.
 Add diced tomatoes, harissa, and the lemon juice.
 Season with salt and pepper.

-- When the pot is pressurized, the pressure button will pop out.
+- If using a stove top model, turn the dial to high pressure, and the stove to high heat.
+When the pot is pressurized, the pressure button will pop out.
 Turn heat to medium low, just high enough to keep that pressure button up.
-You want to keep the cooker at constant high pressure for 40 minutes.
+You want to keep the cooker at constant high pressure for 50 minutes.
 Turn off the heat.